Click for Miles | Click for Money | Click for Good Causes

 Please use the links I provide to join the programs, as I get some money for your doing so, at no cost to you.

-Swagbucks provides "Bucks" for searches, entering special SwagCodes, shopping, referring others, interacting on Swagbuck's Facebook page, commenting on Swagbucks's blog, and other stuff.
-3 Bucks are awarded just for registering (free).
+Swagbucks Swagbucks provides "Bucks" for searches, entering special SwagCodes, doing a daily one question survey (often fun), shopping, referring others, interacting on Swagbuck's Facebook page, commenting on Swagbucks's blog, and other stuff.
 Bucks can be redeemed for a very large selection of gift cards and other goodies.
-Some samples as of December 11, 2009 (which I multiplied by 10 on February 25, 2010, without checking the actual numbers on that date):
+Some samples I found on March 17, 2015:

 • Please tell me if any of the specific prizes I mentioned disappear, or if a good one of general interest is added.
 Thanks.

-The web site says that searches are by Google and Ask.
-So you may get the same results here as on those web sites, though I have not yet verified this.
+The web site says that searches are by Yahoo.
 If you do several searches per day anyway, it would cost you little time to simply open your Swagbucks account in a separate window and use it to do your searches.

 Not all searches result in bucks.
 This seems to be random, with some limit on how many successful searches will give you credit each day.